jerakia/jerakia-ansible-lookup-plugin/README.md

 So we would be able to define a default value for the Apache port in `common/apache.yaml` but then have the ability to override this value based on a specific node, environment or operating system type.
 Note that the structure of the hierarchy here is purely an example, and is entirely configurable to suit your specific environment and needs.

+### Contributing

+This is a very new project so contributions are always welcome, please submit a pull request in the first instance.

 ### Maintainer

 This project is maintained by Craig Dunn <craig@craigdunn.org> - @crayfishx